-I’m a woman who has had a chronic bladder infection for four years.
+I'm a woman and I've had a chronic bladder infection for four years.
 My doctor keeps giving me antibiotics, but the infection keeps coming back.
 What can I do?

-Several factors make a woman more likely to get recurrent bladder infections, a type of urinary tract infection (UTI), such as having:
+Several factors make women more likely to get recurrent bladder infections, a type of urinary tract infection (UTI).
+These factors include:

 - Kidney or bladder stones

 - An abnormal urinary tract shape or function

 - An inherited risk of developing bladder infections (genetic predisposition)

 If you've had two or more culture-documented bladder infections during a six-month period, consider seeing a urologist — a doctor who specializes in diagnosing and treating urinary tract diseases.

 To figure out what's causing the repeat infections, your urologist may recommend a: